For a printable PDF copy of the C.A.P.E. By-Laws, click HERE.

 ARTICLE I. NAME, GOAL AND OBJECTIVES

 Section 1.
-Name: This Corporation shall be known as the CALIFORNIA ASSOCIATION FOR PROPERTY AND EVIDENCE, INC (herein after referred to as C.A.P.E or Corporation).
+Name: This Corporation shall be known as the CALIFORNIA ASSOCIATION FOR PROPERTY AND EVIDENCE,

 Section 2.
-The purpose of C.A.P.E is to promote the professionalism of property and evidence processing through the coordination of information and the networking of local associations and individual agencies responsible for handling property and evidence.
+The purpose of C.A.P.E is to promote the professionalism of property and evidence processing through the coordination of information and the networking of other associations and individual agencies responsible for handling property and evidence.